All The Things you Probably Won't be Told about The Yorkshire Terrier!

 He can just be a dog and live in the moment in a way that we could learn from.

-Understanding this core characteristic of canines including your Yorkshire Terrier means a better leader and a better pet.
+Understanding this core characteristic of canines including your own puppy means a better leader and a better pet.
+Ask a Breeder for feedback if you are unsure.

 A healthy, happy pet has a consistent leader - you!